Farasan Islands: History

-In 1900, the Imperial German Navy struck a deal with the Ottoman Empire that allowed them to establish a coaling station on the islands to support their ships operating in the Red Sea.
-The German Empire planned on eventually acquiring the islands but the project was dropped in 1902 because the coal depot remained unused and the Ottoman Empire refused to transfer it.
+It remained this way up until the Arab Muslim conquest of the islands and subsequent Islamization.
+Furthermore it is noteworthy to pinpoint that recent studies found that in the local language there are some loanwords from Latin.

+Al-Najdi Mosque

+Al-Najdi Mosque was constructed in 1929.
+It is one of the oldest worship sites on Farasan Island in the Jazan region, southwest of Saudi Arabia.
+The mosque originally took 13 years to build, and features paintings and inscriptions brought from India.
+The mosque is currently undergoing phase two restoration as part of the Prince Mohammed bin Salman Project for the Development of Historic Mosques.

 Climate

 The climate in the Farasan archipelago is characterised by a long hot season (April–October) and a short mild one (November–March).
-In the long dry period high temperatures are usually dominant.
-The mean annual temperature is 30 C. Furthermore, the mean relative humidity in winter ranges from 70% to 80% and in summer between 65% and 78%.
+In the long dry period, high temperatures are usually dominant.
+The mean annual temperature is 30 °C. Furthermore, the mean relative humidity in winter ranges from 70% to 80% and in summer between 65% and 78%.
 The highest rainfall occurs in April and the precipitation is generally unpredictable in the southern part of Red Sea.

 Nature

 The Farasan Island Marine Sanctuary is a protected area.
 It is home to the Arabian gazelle, and, in winter, migratory birds from Europe.
 Oceanic animals include manta rays, whale sharks, and several species of sea turtles including endangered and critically endangered green and hawksbill turtles, dugongs, and several species of dolphins and whales with occasional visits by others such as orcas.